Green Building FAQ

 For smaller projects, such as kitchens, going green is not significantly more than high quality custom work, but it will undoubtedly cost more than going the cheapest route possible.
 Formaldehyde-free substrates for cabinets only cost $200 or so more in materials for a typical kitchen, but because not a lot of mass market cabinetmakers offer a formaldehyde-free option, you’ll have to go with a custom shop, and thus pay up to 30% more.
 Of course with that custom shop, along with breathing fewer toxic fumes, you also get better fit, nicer and more durable hardware, exactly the configuration and dimensions of cabinets you need, and exactly the door design, wood and finish you want.

-I should be clear I'm talking about our particular brand of green here.
-Features like utility inter-tie photovoltaic electrical systems or rainwater collection systems will always cost more than hooking up to an existing local utility grid or municipal water system, but they will add both long-term value and resilience.
+Features like utility inter-tie photovoltaic electrical systems and rainwater collection systems will always cost more than hooking up to an existing local utility grid or municipal water system, but they will add both long-term value and resilience.

 My first job out of school was working for Buckminster Fuller.
 (And Isamu Noguchi.)
 Bucky was a brilliant engineer and lateral thinker.
 When I designed my dream home in art class as a junior in high school in 1972, it was a geodesic dome with photovoltaic panels.
 (This project, by the way, was what lead me to consider architecture as a career.
 Thanks Mr. Lillback!)
 Geodesic domes are by far the most efficient means of enclosing space, in terms of material use.
 But making a home isn’t entirely about efficiency.
 That’s why here we call it lyrical sustainable design.
 It’s more than the technology.

-Underground houses are fine, and we've done some earth-berming ourselves here and there, as well as several green roofs.
-But the popular image of an "underground house" has little to do with our version of green design.
+Underground houses can be interesting, and we’ve done some earth-berming ourselves here and there, as well as several green roofs.
+But the popular image of an “underground house” has little to do with our version of green design.
 Have a look at a few of our projects to see what we mean.
-We hope you'll agree that our clients have not given up anything to be green.
+We hope you’ll agree that our clients have not given up anything to be green.

 We prefer to think of architects like, well, bugs or plants.
 We all occupy certain ecological niches if you will, with some of us best adapted to providing services of a particular nature.
 If someone is interested in building a straw bale house or underground earth ship or geodesic dome home, we know people who do that really well, and are happy to refer our prospective clients to them.
 We’d love to do a rammed earth house some day, but the right client and site hasn’t come along yet.